JennGuz/Masscer/src/content/docs/policies/terms-and-conditions.md

 ## **9. Limitation of Liability**

-**Masscer** is not liable for:
+**Masscer** shall not be liable for:
 - Indirect, incidental, special, or consequential damages arising from the use of the Services.
-- Loss of data, revenue, or profits, even if advised of the possibility of such damages.
+- Loss of data, income, or profits, even if it has been advised of the possibility of such damages.

-The total liability of **Masscer** will not exceed the amount you have paid for the Services in the last **12 months**.
+The total liability of **Masscer** shall not exceed the payment for the last month in which the incident occurred.

 ---